 Nothing says Valentine’s Day like pink and glitter.
 Mix them both in this fun Valentine’s STEM activity making pink glitter slime!

 Valentine’s Day is such a fun holiday.
 There are so many fun crafts, activities, and yummy treats to eat.
-But you can also make the holiday educational!
+But you can also make the holiday educational with slime recipes.

 This year, we’re completing a lot of Valentine’s STEM activities to add a science twist to our holiday.
 We loved making this glitter slime and it was so easy, too!